wijdantariq/Predicting-US-Elections-MRP/README.md

 # STA304-PS4-Group-65

 ## Forecasting the popular vote in the 2020 American presidential elections
 In this paper, we use the multilevel regression with post-stratification method to forecast the overall popular vote of the 2020 American presidential elections.
+The paper is available in the "outputs" folder.
+This paper was written before the election results were announced.

 ## Note on file structure
 'inputs' folder is where the raw data files should go.
 There are two data files that were used in this study: (i) post-stratification data from the Census Bureau's American Community Survey (ACS); (ii) Democracy Fund + UCLA Nationscape data (June 2020).
 We are not allowed to redistribute these data files.
 Users are expected to obtain the data files with persmission from the official websites.